GreyRook/code-with-style/docs/review/developer/small-cls.md

     apply.

 *Adjustment Grey Rook:*
-*The topic "automated refactoring" needs to be addressed separately.*
+*ToDo: The topic "automated refactoring" needs to be addressed separately.*

 ### Splitting by Files {#splitting-files}